-Successful CRM User Conference for the RSS Team
+Successful CRM User Conference for the Really Simple Systems Team

 In May 2016, we held our first CRM User Conference at Mercedes-Benz World and realised then we had set the bar very high for any future events.
 We couldn’t have asked for a more perfect day, matched only by the enthusiasm of our amazing customers and superb venue.